-Celestron has a reputation making for good telescopes since over 50 years.
+Celestron has a reputation for making for good telescopes for over 50 years.
 Their range of instruments includes different kinds of telescopes for beginners to advanced astronomy telescopes.
-The AstroMaster 130 EQ with its 5 inches (130mm) Newtonian mirror has an enormous light gathering power.
+The AstroMaster 130 EQ with its 5 inches (130mm) Newtonian mirror has considerable light-gathering power.
 It is a great all-around instrument for viewing details on the moon and planets as well as proving fascinating views of nebulae, star clusters, and distant galaxies.

 The two included eyepieces with f 20mm and f 10mm provide a magnification power of 33x respective 65x power.
-Even though the manufacturer’s specs suggest a highest useful magnification of 260x maximum, this power only theoretical because of atmospheric disturbances.
-But getting extra eyepieces at around a 6.5mm and a 4.5 mm to push magnification to 100x and 150x power may be useful at times to view some objects in more detail.
+Even though the manufacturer’s specs suggest the highest useful magnification of 260x maximum, this power only theoretical because of atmospheric disturbances.
+But getting extra eyepieces at around 6.5mm and 4.5 mm to push the magnification to 100x and 150x power may be useful at times to view some objects in more detail.

 The telescope has a Star Pointer attached to the main tube, it projects a red dot into the field of view and makes it easy to find interesting objects in the night sky.
 The pack also comes with a Software ” The Sky” Level 1, which includes sky maps, images, and data of over 10,000 interesting objects.

 The AstroMaster 130 EQ mounts onto the Celestron CG-3 equatorial mount.
 The fully height-adjustable and pre-assembled tripod is stable and provides low vibration support to the telescope.
 Accessories can be kept within easy reach of the accessory tray.